ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

             ]
         ]

-    body_protected, payload, and signature are of the target COSE_Sign1 message.  sign_protected is from the signer within the leaf component structure. external_aad is externally supplied data from the application encoded in a bstr.
+    body_protected, payload, and signature are of the target COSE_Sign1 message. sign_protected is from the signer within the DerivationInfo structure. external_aad is externally supplied data from the application encoded in a bstr.
 If this field is not supplied, it defaults to a zero-length byte string.

     Note: This structure is identical to standard COSE V2 countersignatures.